 When striving to create a high-quality manuscript, there are additional recommendations you can follow to help ensure your writing is consistent and engaging.

-- Use a single font style and minimal font sizes
+- Use variations in font style and size sparingly

 - Set tabs, margins, bullets, and paragraph style